zephraph/notes/Projects/procedure.md

 Referring back to the [[#Adding error handling]] section, I create a stack trace when calling `match` that'll point to its call site.
 It _specifically_ references `match` with it's line and column number.
 What I don't have (and won't know) is exactly what child is being called and what line that it's on.

+This is where things are going to get a bit... weird.
+We know which line match is on, we know how many _children_ are passed to match